Why You Need a Mobile-First Website in 2019!

-In 2019 simply having a mobile-friendly website is no longer going to cut it, sorry!
-If you really want to rock your digital space, you must make your website mobile-first in 2019!
-Here are nine key steps you need to take.
+In 2019 merely having a mobile-friendly website is no longer going to cut it, sorry!
+If you want to rock your digital space, you must make your website mobile-first in 2019!
+Here are nine critical steps you need to take.

 Creating a Mobile-First Website in 9 Easy Steps

 Your website needs to be mobile-friendly before you can start thinking about making it mobile-first.
 The best way to determine that is to put it through the Google Mobile-Friendly Test.
 If it passes, you are ready to take the next steps.
 If you fail the mobile-friendly test, you at least know where your existing site is falling short.

 Here are some common errors to look for: